saghul/pyuv/docs/udp.rst

         Callback signature: ``callback(udp_handle, error)``.

+    .. py:method:: try_send((ip, port), data)

+        :param object data: Data to be written on the ``UDP`` connection.
+It can be any Python object conforming to the buffer interface.

+        Try to send data on the ``UDP`` connection.
+It will raise an exception (with UV_EAGAIN errno) if data cannot be written immediately or return a number indicating the amount of data written.

     .. py:method:: start_recv(callback)

         :param callable callback: Callback to be called when data is received on the